 The initial consultation charge for out-of-hours is from £100 plus VAT to £108.99 plus VAT, depending on the time of the day or night.
 This does not include treatment or medication.
 There is no charge for a telephone discussion/consultation.

 The last thing you need in an emergency is to be concerned about money, which is one of the reasons we recommend investing in good pet insurance.

-A member of the nursing staff will be on-site at all times, so your pet is not left on their own in the hospital overnight.
+If your pet has been seen by the Crossways team and is hospitalised with us at Storrington, a member of the nursing staff will be on-site at all times, so your pet is not left on their own in the hospital overnight.